PanieriLorenzo/compiler-lang/README.md

 - `::foo`: absolute path, from package root.
 If you don't have a package configured, this is the entry point.
 - `super::foo`: relative to parent, can be stacked: `super::super::foo`.

-Importing a module or package is quite easy
+Importing a module is quite easy
 ```julia
 # brings module package into the hierarchy
 use package;